Math scholarships for women in the US

 Mathematics Scholarships for All Women

-Last Updated on September 17, 2021 by
+Last Updated on January 16, 2024 by Lori Pace

-Women often have to listen to stereotypes about our math prowess, our driving skills, lack of direction, you name it.
+Women often have to listen to stereotypes about our math prowess, our driving skills, our lack of direction, you name it.
 That’s why getting math scholarships for women is about as rewarding as having female NASCAR drivers.

 Women are JUST as good at math as men, they have just enough emotion to be good scientists and are JUST as able to be rational as their male colleagues, any day of the week.
-No matter where you are in your degree timeline, there’s a scholarship out there designed to help you stem the STEM gap, because the Boy’s-Club laboratories of yore are so last-century.
+No matter where you are in your degree timeline, there’s a scholarship out there designed to help you stem the STEM gap, because the Boy’s Club laboratories of yore are so last-century.

 A few points to consider: